V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

 \paragraph{Dynamic Pool}

-The dynamic pool of the V2X knowledge pool captures temporally evolving traffic states.
-Unlike the static pool that includes invariant infrastructure, the dynamic pool is continuously updated to reflect changes in traffic participants, signal states, and environmental conditions.
-Formally, a data element \( \mathcal{D}_{\text{dynamic}} \) is classified as part of the dynamic pool if it violates the constraint of temporal invariance and exhibits perceptible change within the planning horizon:
+The Dynamic Pool of the V2X Knowledge Pool captures temporally evolving traffic states.
+Unlike the Static Pool that includes invariant infrastructure, the Dynamic Pool is continuously updated to reflect changes in traffic participants, signal states, and environmental conditions.
+Formally, a data element \( \mathcal{D}_{\text{dynamic}} \) is classified as part of the Dynamic Pool if it violates the constraint of temporal invariance and exhibits perceptible change within the planning horizon as Eq \ref{dynamic pool}:

-where \( \epsilon \) is the minimum change rate required to be considered temporally dynamic.
+where \( f(\cdot) \) denotes the numerical feature representation of the element, and \( \epsilon \) is the minimum change rate required to be considered temporally dynamic.
 The threshold is task-defined and reflects the system's sensitivity to environmental variation.
-This definition ensures that only non-stationary elements requiring timely updates are included in the dynamic pool, enabling responsive and adaptive planning.
+This definition ensures that only non-stationary elements requiring timely updates are included in the Dynamic Pool, enabling responsive and adaptive planning.

-To balance responsiveness and semantic granularity, we divide it into two sub-pools: a high-frequency \textbf{High-Frequency Update Sub-Pool} and a low-frequency \textbf{low-Frequency Update Pool}.
+The Dynamic Pool is constructed online and continuously updated to capture temporally evolving states, and to balance responsiveness and semantic granularity, we divide it into two sub-pools: a \textbf{High-Frequency Update Sub-Pool} and a \textbf{Low-Frequency Update Sub-Pool}.

 \textbf{High-Frequency Update Sub-Pool} contains data streams that change rapidly over short time intervals and are critical for short-term prediction and motion planning.
-This includes object trajectories, velocities, types, and traffic light statuses updated at rates of 10~Hz.
-Formally, a dynamic data instance \( \mathcal{D}_{\text{dynamic}} \) is assigned to the high-frequency sub-pool if it satisfies:
+This includes object trajectories, velocities, types, and traffic light states updated at rates of at least 10~Hz.
+Formally, a dynamic data instance \( \mathcal{D}_{\text{dynamic}} \) is assigned to the High-Frequency Update Sub-Pool if it satisfies Eq \ref{High-Frequency Update Sub-Pool}:

-where \( \epsilon_{\text{high}} \) denotes the minimum rate of change for high-dynamic content, and \( f_s(\cdot) \) represents the sampling frequency.
-This condition ensures only fast-evolving, high-resolution data are routed to this sub-pool for real-time planning.
+where \( \epsilon_{\text{high}} \) denotes the minimum rate of change for highly dynamic content, and \( f_s(\cdot) \) represents the sampling frequency.
+This condition ensures that only fast-evolving, high-resolution data are routed to this sub-pool for real-time planning.

 \textbf{Low-Frequency Update Sub-Pool} stores moderately dynamic yet semantically rich information that evolves over slower time scales.
-This includes aggregated traffic density, collision alerts, construction updates, and abnormal event, typically updated at rates around 1~Hz.
-Formally, a dynamic data instance \( \mathcal{D}_{\text{dynamic}} \) is assigned to the low-frequency sub-pool if it satisfies:
+This includes aggregated traffic density, collision alerts, construction updates, and abnormal events, typically updated at rates around 1~Hz.
+Formally, a dynamic data instance \( \mathcal{D}_{\text{dynamic}} \) is assigned to the Low-Frequency Update Sub-Pool if it satisfies Eq \ref{Low-Frequency Update Sub-Pool}: